 Through healthy leadership and community support, the Foundation is now in its 17th year and has provided over $1,200,000 in grants to teachers and schools.

 The Foundation raises funds from individuals, businesses, and civic groups in the community as well as alumni nationwide.
 Gifts of $1,000 or more entitle the donor to honor an individual, business or civic group by having the Foundation name a grant.
 Once a year, certified teachers throughout the school district are invited to apply for grants ranging from $200 to $3,000 for a project that will enhance student experience, complement the curriculum and demonstrate educational merit.
 A Foundation committee reviews the applications with the teacher's name and school removed.
 After approval by the Foundation board, awards are presented in late spring of each year.

-For the 2013-2014 school year, we awarded 53 grants representing $70,000 in supplemental funds for projects and residencies during the school year and a $500 grant to each of the three West Hartford Teacher of the Year finalists.
-In addition, for the 2012-2013 school year we awarded a $10,000 Special Initiative Grant to Charter Oak & Smith School for the grant Virtual Vistas: Connecting our Classrooms to the World.
-This exciting grant will allow children to travel virtually across the globe to learn from subject matter experts from museums, science centers and other classrooms.
+For the 2014-2015 school year, the Foundation awarded 51 grants representing $60,979 in supplemental funds for projects and residencies which includes $500 grants to the West Hartford Teacher of the Year finalists.
+In addition, for the 2014-2015 school year we awarded a $10,000 Special Initiative Grant to King Philip Middle School for the grant Apples for Artists.
+This exciting grant will allow meaninful accessiblity to visual arts and other disciplines to include English Language Arts, Mathematics, Science & Social Studies.